Raki3l/UnlockCmd/README.md

 You can also use hidden = 3 to turn the cell into a random select cell until the char is unlocked.
 Note that hidden = 1 will not work with the mod.

 After the command is executed, if you want an unlock animation, you need to add the line ``portrait.anim = *your anim*`` to the [Select Info] in the ``system.def``.
 By default, the animation number should be 9000, but if your char uses this animation for something else, you should use a different number.
-If no corresponding animation exists, the char will default to using portrait.spr.
+If no corresponding animation exists, the char will default to using ``portrait.spr``.
 Make sure to use a very specific animation number here that doesn't exist in other chars to avoid issues.